100 years ago, a succession of events unfolded across a ten-year period that would redefine the island of Ireland and its people forever.

 Markievicz's commitment

 Countess Constance Markievicz, one of the only women actively involved in fighting during the Easter Rising, is appointed second-in-command to Michael Mallin at St Stephen’s Green.
 Following the Rising she is arrested and sentenced to death.
-This is later commuted to imprisonment, and she is subsequently released from prison in 1917.
+This is later commuted to imprisonment, however, and she was subsequently released from prison in 1917.

 1916